datanav/docs/technical/youtrack-youtrack.rst

 ---------------------------------------------------
 Before any synchronization can take place, a link between a YouTrack Projectroles and a YouTrack Organizationroles must be established.

-A new YouTrack Organizationroles will be created from a YouTrack Projectroles if it is connected to a YouTrack Team, Owner, Author, Leader, Parent, Creator, Created by, Usergroups, Projectroles, or Usersyoutrack that is synchronized into YouTrack.
+A new YouTrack Organizationroles will be created from a YouTrack Projectroles if it is connected to a YouTrack Team, Owner, Users, Author, Leader, Parent, Creator, Created by, Usergroups, Projectroles, or Usersyoutrack that is synchronized into YouTrack.

 Once a link between a YouTrack Projectroles and a YouTrack Organizationroles is established, it will keep in sync between the two systems, regardless of where it is edited.